 The application period is currently closed.
-Please check back in May of 2022.
+Please check back in May 2022.

-For more than 50 years, North Carolina Wildlife Federation has provided scholarships and grants to help hundreds of North Carolina students pursue their dreams of studying and working in the conservation field.
+Since the 1970s, North Carolina Wildlife Federation has awarded scholarships to more than 300 college students from across the state to follow their dreams of studying and working in the wildlife and conservation fields.

 NCWF provides up to seven grants to full-time students (graduate or undergraduate) who are enrolled in and attending an accredited NC college or university, including two-year programs.
 Eligible students must be majoring in the areas of wildlife, fisheries, forestry, conservation or the environment.

 We appreciate the opportunity to identify and recognize deserving students and provide scholarship aid.
 Need and socio-economic elements are considered, and a good record of scholarship and extra-curricular involvement has an impact on final decisions.

 You or your company can make a positive difference for North Carolina students and for wildlife by underwriting a one-year NCWF Student Scholarship beginning with a tax-deductible gift of $1,000.
 Permanent scholarships can also be established in your name or in honor or in memory of someone.